We may receive compensation when you click on links to products from our partners.

 If you are a college freshman, time is on your side.
 How, you may ask.
-Well for one, hopefully the job market will be better in four years.
-And for another, you have 4 years to do all of the things you really need to do to set yourself apart from your classmates and the millions of other people that are competing for jobs.
+You have 4 years to do all of the things you really need to do to set yourself apart from your classmates and the millions of other people that are competing for jobs.
 I know some college grads that are working in liquor stores or as cashiers in clothing stores.
 I don’t think this is where you want to work when you graduate (not that there is anything wrong with that).
 You need to position yourself now to be in the best bargaining position 3 and 4 years from now.
 Now is your chance to get ahead of the game rather than wishing you had been more diligent.
 So where to start?
 Take a read.

 There are all different types of internships, the important thing is to ensure you participate as often as possible.
 There are summer internships and internships where you participate part-time while you are in school (like c0-operative programs).You need to position yourself now to be in the best bargaining position 3 and 4 years from now.Click To Tweet